-If you’re an entrepreneur who is either considering growing your business or already moving forward with that — congratulations!
+If you’re an entrepreneur who is either considering growing your business or already moving forward — congratulations!
 This is an exciting step.

-If your business has grown fast (like ours did), you may be thinking that the next step is opening additional offices.
-Opening a second (or third or fourth) location is an important move for many service-based businesses, and when it’s done carefully, it can be extremely successful.
+If your business has grown fast (like ours), you may be thinking that the next step is opening additional offices.
+Opening a second location (or third or fourth) is an important move for many service-based businesses, and when it’s done carefully, it can be extremely successful.

 But there are also risks.